rust-lang/book/second-edition/nostarch/chapter13.md

 ```

 We’ll change the start of the `main` function that we had in Listing 12-24 at
-the end of Chapter 12 to the code in Listing 13-25.
-This won’t compile yet
+to the code in Listing 13-25.
+This won’t compile until we update `Config::new`
-until we update `Config::new` as well:
+as well.

 Filename: src/main.rs